Biden surveys flood damage in Kentucky, pledges more US help - NewsBreak

 Beshear said the flooding was “unlike anything we’ve ever seen” in the state and credited Biden with swiftly approving federal assistance.

-Attending a briefing on the flooding’s impact with first responders and recovery specialists at Marie Roberts Elementary School in Lost Creek, Biden pledged the continued support of the federal government.
+Attending a briefing on the flooding's impact with first responders and recovery specialists at Marie Roberts Elementary School in Lost Creek, Biden told a delegation of Kentucky leaders that he would do whatever was necessary to help.

-“We’re not leaving, as long as it takes, we’re going to be here,” he said.
+“I promise you, if it’s legal, we’ll do it," he said.
+"And if it’s not legal, we’ll figure out how to change the law.”

-Biden emphasized that politics have no place in disaster response, noting his frequent political battles with Senate Minority Leader Mitch McConnell of Kentucky.
+The president emphasized that politics have no place in disaster response, noting his frequent political battles with Senate Republican Leader Mitch McConnell of Kentucky.
 “We battle all the times on issues,” Biden said, but in helping Kentuckians rebuild, “we’re all one team.”

-The Bidens were later scheduled to tour another hard–hit community in the state and meet directly with those affected.

-Monday’s visit is Biden’s second to the state since taking office last year.
-He previously visited in December after tornadoes whipped through Kentucky, killing 77 peopleand leaving a trail of destruction.
+Monday's trip is Biden's second to the state since taking office last year.
+He previously visited in December after tornadoes whipped through Kentucky, killing 77 people and leaving a trail of destruction.

 “I wish I could tell you why we keep getting hit here in Kentucky," Beshear said recently.
 "I wish I could tell you why areas where people may not have much continue to get hit and lose everything.
 I can’t give you the why, but I know what we do in response to it.
 And the answer is everything we can.
 These are our people.
 Let’s make sure we help them out.”